CANADA STOCKS-TSX flat as energy gains offset Europe worries

 Atlantic Broadband.

-"We have not yet shaped the European project so that we can be
+as saying, "We have not yet shaped the European project so that

-sure that everything will turn out well, we still have work to
+we can be sure that everything will turn out well, we still have

 "There's something for the pessimists and there's something